GEOS270/FinalProject/index.md

 * Raster overlay & reclassification
 * Working with DEMs (elevation, slope, aspect)

 It might be beneficial to do your project in Model Builder.
 You are not required to do so, but it could be helpful for storing your workflow, which will make it easier to remember/describe your methods.
+Feel free to explore methods we didn't cover in class as well.

 ### Flow Charts